uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/abstraction.md

 ## Learning objectives

-The above chapter readings include specific knowledge for EK's marked in bold.
+The above chapter readings include specific knowledge for EKs marked in bold.
 Work to include unmarked learning objectives in the CS Field Guide is currently in progress.

 ### LO 2.1.1 Describe the variety of abstractions used to represent data.